Area Model Division – Definition, Examples, Facts

 reviewed by Jo-ann Caballes

-Here, we’ll cover what the division area model is, how it works and its benefits.
+This guide will cover what the division area model is, how to do division with the area model, and the method’s benefits.
 We’ll also share practice test problems and engaging worksheets so you can continue your learning.

-The area model for division is a method of teaching division that breaks up the equation.
-It can be used with decimals and whole numbers to divide numbers that aren’t divisible.
-We cover the full definition of area model division below with examples.
+The area model is a method of teaching division that breaks up the equation.
+It can be used with decimals and whole numbers to divide non-integer numbers.

-The area model of division definition is a model that can be used for division.
-It involves both visuals and incorporating multiplication and subtraction.
+The area model of division is a method for performing division.
+It involves both visuals and incorporates multiplication and subtraction.
 First, you create a rectangle.
 Let’s use the example of 215 ÷ 5.
 You’d place 215 inside your box, and 5 on the left of your box.

 Rather than trying to solve this large sum in one go, you can use multiplication and subtraction.
 Think about multiples of 5: